Experienced in working with children and adults.

 - Physical disability including multi-trauma and upper/lower amputations.

 - Cauda Equina.

 - Cerebral Palsy (adults).

 - Hand injuries and brachial plexus lesions (inc erbs palsy).

 Clinical Currency Statement

-As at June 2020, I am engaged in the role of Clinical Director for Novo Therapy & Care Ltd for an average of 20 hours per month.
-I also work as a Case Manager and Occupational Therapist for Novo Therapy & Care Ltd for an average of 40 hours per month and as a CBT Therapist for 15 hours per month.
+As at April 2021, I am engaged in the role of Clinical Director for Novo Therapy & Care Ltd for an average of 50 hours per month.
+I also work as a Case Manager and Occupational Therapist for Novo Therapy & Care Ltd for an average of 25 hours per month.

 Specific Injuries Experience

-Helen has worked as an independent Expert Witness since 1998, completing in around 500 reports.
+Helen has worked as an independent Expert Witness since 1998, completing over 500 reports.
 She has experience of Scottish and English legal systems, pre-trial conferences and experts’ meetings.
 Helen has given evidence under cross-examination in court in both England and in the Court of Session, Edinburgh.